 He even mentioned the term "covert narcissist" while falsely accusing a mutual acquaintance (no doubt to see if I recognized the term).
 He mentioned that his father, with whom he often fought, was a narcissist.
 I decided to establish some boundaries going forward and wrote him a letter hoping to establish some kind of working relationship with mutual respect; however, when I next visited him in person there was a darkness that I'd never seen before.
 It was like watching a horror movie alone in a creepy room.
 He was rude and indignant, someone who I did not know.
 It was like he was possessed.
 I simply left the room, we did not talk much after that.
 He put in his notice to vacate and within 30 days he was gone (he actually stayed an extra few days no doubt to avoid confrontation with me since I drove up to say good-bye but saw that he was not even packed).
-He left an uncleaned room and stole some small things.
+He left an uncleaned room, damaged some walls, and stole some small things.
 No respect was given.

 I attempted to reach out but no response was given either.